echujon/arielsdoodles/content/goKitty.md

     - Your turn proceeds (refer to "On Your Turn").
 3. If they don't have it, they say "GoKitty" and you draw a card.
 Your turn ends.

-### Asking for a Seasonal Suit Card:
+### Asking for a Season Card:
 1. You must have at least one card with the suit you are asking for.
 2. If the asked player has the suit, they give you one card.
 Your turn ends.
 3. If they don't have it, they say "GoKitty" and you draw a card.
 Your turn ends.

 ### Using a Seek Token:
 1. Turn the Seek Token over; it is no longer active.
 2. Ask any player for any card, including a Mouse card.
-You do not need to have the card in your hand, but the number of cards you receive follows the Trait and Seasonal Suit rules.
+You do not need to have the card in your hand, but the number of cards you receive follows the Trait and Season rules.
 If the asked player doesn't have the requested cards, they say "No Kitty" and your turn ends.
 3. Alternatively, look at the top 3 cards of the draw deck, keep one, and place the other two at the bottom.
 Your turn ends.

 #### Reactivating a Seek Token: